byxorna/tresor/IDEAS.md

 Support for searching or not?
 Perhaps "give me Xs in Y" only.
 Give me containers in this rack/pool/server/blast area.
   -> how do you handle nesting assets? do you need to traverse all things linked to find their links to traverse them?

+## Plugins

+Allow interesting, non-core implementations?
+For example, IPAM could be a plugin, with its own namespace and just register as a handler.
+Plugins could work for specific types of assets, and implement their own business logic without cluttering the core of Tresor.
+A LSHW plugin could define a minimum schema lshw reports conform to, and performs normalization and storage.
+Plugins would need to be able to associate some storage with an asset, so querying for an asset could return desired data.

+* IPAM
+* LSHW
+* LLDP
+* IPMI

 ## Other